El Nacional (Venezuela): Conflicts

+Censorship and seizure

-The newspaper has since had its website continuously censored in Venezuela, being described as one of the last independent media organizations in Venezuela.
-After the government pressed charges against El Nacional, proposing the payment of a fine of 1 billion bolívares, Bolivarian government official Diosdado Cabello replied to the newspaper's publishing of Venezuela's hyperinflation figures stating "if it was a billion bolívares, let's ... put five zeros next to it".
+The newspaper has had its website continuously censored in Venezuela, being described as one of the last independent media organizations in Venezuela.
+The newspaper faced legal issues after it republished reporting from Spanish newspaper ABC about Bolivarian government official Diosdado Cabello being investigated for alleged drug trafficking.
+After the government pressed charges against El Nacional, proposing the payment of a fine of 1 billion bolívares, Cabello replied to the newspaper's publishing of Venezuela's hyperinflation figures stating "if it was a billion bolívares, let's ... put five zeros next to it".
 Cabello targeted the newspaper even further, stating in late-September 2018 that he sought to acquire the newspaper's headquarters and convert it into a university.

+In May 2021, the Supreme Tribunal of Justice ruled that El Nacional must pay 237,000 petros, or about $13,369,170 at the time of the decision, to Cabello and that the newspaper's headquarters would be seized to compensate him.
+In early 2022, the ownership of the former headquarter's was transferred to Cabello.
+Days after the transfer, the website's domain would be blocked by major internet providers in Venezuela.